HewlettPackard/Docker-Synergy/docs-src/soln-components/hardware-syn.md

 - 8x 480GB SSD for the vSphere cluster datastore
 - 8x 1.8TB HDD for the backup datastore

 You should create a large virtual volume on the HPE 3PAR StoreServ to host the virtual machines and another large virtual volume for Docker backups.
 Create datastores on your vSphere cluster using these virtual volumes.
 If desired, you can create separate HPE 3PAR StoreServ virtual volumes and attach them to all vSphere cluster hosts for backing up Docker persistent volumes.
-It is recommended that you configure the volumes that are used for virtual machine deployments on the SSD.
+It is recommended that you configure the volumes that are used for virtual machine deployments on the SSDs.
 Storage for backups can be configured on the HDDs.

 Table 5 provides an overview of how the storage requirements for various components are addressed in this solution.